vincr04/DESeq2_workshop/Instructions.md

     scale_fill_gradient2(low="navy", mid="linen", high="darkred", na.value="transparent") # add colour scheme
 ```
 > Can you recreate this heatmap for the 10 most downregulated genes?
 > OPTIONAL - can you understand every part of the code above?
-Could you write a function in R to do this?

 ### PCA
 Principal component analysis can be used to establish how different samples are from each other.
 Conveniently, the `plotPCA` function is included in DESeq2, but first, we need to transform the raw count data using *variance stabilising transformations* (*VST*), which produces normalised, log2 scale values.